f1ori/linux-pinetab2-fedora/Documentation/admin-guide/reporting-issues.rst

    the cause for the Oops might already be fixed in the newer Linux kernel version you are going to install later in this process.

-2. Your system uses a software that installs its own kernel modules, for example Nvidia's proprietary graphics driver or VirtualBox.
-The kernel taints itself when it loads such module from external sources (even if they are Open Source): they sometimes cause errors in unrelated kernel areas and thus might be causing the issue you face.
+2. Your system uses software that installs externally developed kernel modules, for example Nvidia's proprietary graphics driver, OpenZFS or VirtualBox.
+The kernel taints itself when it loads such modules -- no matter what license they use, as they sometimes cause errors in unrelated kernel areas and thus might be causing the issue you face.
 You therefore have to prevent those modules from loading when you want to report an issue to the Linux kernel developers.
 Most of the time the easiest way to do that is: